OpenEstate/OpenEstate-Tool-HelloWorld/README.md

 =======================================

-*OpenEstate-Tool-HelloWorld* is an addon for the freeware real estate software [*OpenEstate-ImmoTool*](http://openestate.org).
-This addon does not provide any functionality.
-Instead it provides a starting point for developers, who want to create custom addons for *OpenEstate-ImmoTool*.
+*OpenEstate-Tool-HelloWorld* is an addon for the freeware real estate software [*OpenEstate-ImmoTool*](http://openestate.org), that does not provide any features for end users.
+This addon

+-   is a starting point for developers, who want to create custom addons for *OpenEstate-ImmoTool*.
+-   provides a build environment, that can easyliy be adapted for custom addons.
+-   illustrates how to extend main menu and sidebar.
+-   illustrates how to specify custom extension points.
+-   illustrates how to accomplish operations on a project database.
+-   illustrates how to implement a basic workflow on database objects (create, update, remove).
+-   illustrates how to implement permissions on a multi user project.
+-   illustrates how to implement internationalization based on *GetText*.

 Dependencies